Frequently Asked Questions

 Is there an on-campus living requirement for students?

-All first and second year students are required to live on campus, with the exception of those who live within 30 miles of Keene with a parent or legal guardian.
+All students with 59 credits or less are required to live on campus, with the exception of those who live within 30 miles of Keene with a parent or legal guardian.
 To get an exemption from this requirement, those students who meet the noted criteria must request an exemption - in writing - from the Director of Transitions & Community Living.

 Is there on-campus housing for upper-class students?

 What types of measures are taken to protect students’ safety?

 The safety of our residents is our highest priority.
 All residential buildings are locked 24 hours a day.
 Campus Safety officers perform rounds around the campus living areas regularly, and Community Assistants conduct rounds three to four times a night to make sure the doors are secured and to check on the activity level in the building.
-Each residential area is supervised by an Area Coordinator (AC) or Community Director (CD), who are full-time, live-in professionals able to respond to emergencies if they occur.
+Each residential area is supervised by a Community Director (CD), who are full-time, live-in professionals able to respond to emergencies if they occur.

 Are halls open during the semester breaks?